boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/image.md

 #### Uniform to Fill

-The image will be uniformly occupying the space but gets clipped, if it is larger than control.
+The image will be uniformly occupying the space but gets clipped, if it is larger than control

 ![Uniform to Fill](/static/assets/cloud/visualizing-data/visualization-widgets/images/image/uniform-to-fill.png)